berlinplan/berlinplan.github.io/readme.md

 > Experts warn that advancements like 3D printing make it easier for non-hierarchical groups to secretly produce weapons of mass destruction.
 Meanwhile, current people in power would less likely use it.
 Contrary to misconceptions, psychopaths are fully aware of the consequences of their actions; they are not insane.
 In 2013, Iran's religious Supreme leader issued an irrevocable Fatwa prohibiting the development and deployment of nuclear weapons under Islamic law.
 Since then, Mahmoud Ahmadinejad, a strong supporter of Iran's nuclear program, has been disqualified from all Iranian elections.
 (154, 162, 163, 164, 178, 195,216).

-#### Should non-hierarchical systems be adopted due to the challenge of identifying psychopaths?

-> <sub> As the saying goes, "He who sups with the devil should have a long spoon" (69, 70). <sub>

-#### Could the solution to the 2,500-year-old problem of psychopathy in democracy be found in a simple voting app?
+#### can a voting app solve the 2,500-year-old problem of psychopathy in democracy?

-<sub> New smartphones offer advanced verification methods like fingerprint and face scans for tasks like online banking, enabling secure transactions of large sums of money.
-(72) </sub>
+<sub> New smartphones offer advanced verification methods like fingerprint and face scans for tasks like online banking, enabling secure transactions of large sums of money.(72)due to the challenge of identifying psychopaths in a society, non-hierarchical systems could be adopted.
+As the saying goes, "He who sups with the devil should have a long spoon" (69, 70). </sub>

-> Do smartphones have the potential to address significant issues or are they primarily designed for social media?

 #### Can an app replace politicians, parliamentarians, presidents, governors, and other coveted positions that attract psychopaths?

 > <sub> The President's responsibilities include treaty-making, bill vetoing and signing, representing the nation in foreign talks, enforcing laws, proposing new laws, leading a political party, hosting foreign guests, recognizing foreign countries, and granting pardons.
 Parliamentarians legislate and oversee the government's work.
 (66,67) </sub>

 #### Is a gradual reduction and replacement of the existing psychopathic structure feasible?

-> Eliminating hierarchies is crucial for reducing inequality.
+> Removing hierarchies is vital to reduce inequality.
+Can a smartphone app be the right platform to address important issues, or should smartphones mainly focus on social media?

 > Current democracies can gradually incorporate an anti-psychopathy app without requiring a revolutionary change.
 A beta or pilot project can be tested in a village with 100 residents.

 #### Why is it better to hold your own money instead of letting psychopaths control it?